MONAGHAN CREDIT UNION LIMITED

 Phone: 047 81810

 Monaghan Credit Union Limited is committed to protecting the privacy and security of your personal information.
 This privacy notice describes how we collect and use personal information about you during and after your relationship with us.

 Please take time to read this notice carefully.
 If you are under 16 years of age, please read this summary with a parent or guardian and ensure you understand it.
-If you have any questions about how we use your information please contact our Data Protection Officer at the details above.
+If you have any questions about how we use your information please contact our Data Protection Lead at the details above.

 Purpose of Data Collection, Processing or Use: Monaghan Credit Union is a member-owned financial cooperative, democratically controlled by its members, and operated for the purpose of promoting thrift, providing credit at competitive rates, and providing other financial services to its members.
 Data collection, processing and use are conducted solely for the purpose of carrying out the above mentioned objectives.

 What personal data do we use?
 We may collect, store, and use the following categories of personal information about you:

 Your name, address, date of birth, gender, email, telephone financial data, status and history, transaction data; contract data, details of the credit union products you hold with us, signatures, identification documents, salary, occupation, source of wealth, source of funds, Politically Exposed Status, accommodation status, bank account details, mortgage details, previous addresses, spouse, partners, nominations, Tax Identification/PPSN numbers, passport details, driving licence details, tax residency, interactions with credit union staff and officers on the premises, by phone, or email, current or past complaints, CCTV footage, information about you provided by others e.g. joint account applications/nominations